bmodee/Teknikattan/README.md

 1. On GitLab open `Repository->Branches`.
 2. Find your branch and press `Merge request`.
-3. Press `Merge Requests` on the left, open your merge request and press the `Mark as ready` button (in the top right corner).
+3. Press `Submit merge request` button (in the bottom the left corner).

-The test will then run on your changes in the merge request on GitLab.
-After the tests have passed and another person has approved your merged request, you will be able to merge.
-To merge your branch the tests will have to pass and another person has to approve your merge request.
+A green `Merge` button will appear when all tests have passed (run automatically) and another person has approved your merge request.
-When this is done, press the `Merge` button.
+You cannot approve your own merge requests but once it's approved anyone can merge.

 ### Merge conflicts